GNSPS/2DProxy/README.md

 2DProxy (coming from doing 2 delegate calls, one at deploy time another at runtime 😄) was created with the idea to eliminate the pattern of having to ditch the constructor (and its associated EVM security assurances) and building your own initializing functions with user-set conditions to only run once (v. https://github.com/gnosis/safe-contracts/blob/master/contracts/OwnerManager.sol#L23 ).

 This work is all still very rough.
-Including the horrible bash script, I wrote to separate the constructor and runtime parts of a bytecode file resulting from compiling a Solidity file.
+Including the horrible bash script I wrote to separate the constructor and runtime parts of a bytecode file resulting from compiling a Solidity file.

 ## How does it work?